qbrilliance/qristal-core/docs/md/backends.md

 * `aer_sim_type`: *string*, required.
 The type of AER simulator.
 Must be set as `aer_sim_type = density_matrix`.
 * `noise`: *boolean*, required.
 Include noise in the circuit simulation.

-These parameters are currently `qb.core.session` attributes.
+These parameters are currently `qristal.core.session` attributes.

 **Example**:

 **Notes**: Noise must be enabled in order to use this simulator.
-This is done by setting the `qb.core.session` attribute `noise = True`.
+This is done by setting the `qristal.core.session` attribute `noise = True`.